Texas Property Tax Rates by County

 Greater Austin

-Williamson (~1.68%, Round Rock / Georgetown) is the lowest combined rate we cover and sits just north of Travis (~2.05%, Austin).
+Williamson (~1.68%, Round Rock / Georgetown) is among the lowest combined rates we cover and sits just north of Travis (~2.05%, Austin).
 Travis carries Central Health and Austin Community College county-wide; Williamson has neither on most bills (Austin Community College taxes only annexed areas), which is a large part of the gap.
 This is one of the most-searched "which county is cheaper" pairs in the state - see the full head-to-head: Williamson vs Travis.
+Just south along I-35, Hays (~2.21%, San Marcos / Kyle) is the metro's fast-growing southern edge, where Hays CISD and the City of Kyle both carry high rates.

 San Antonio